The Koh Samui Guide

 Where’s best for Koh Samui on New Year’s Eve?

 Looking for the best New Year’s Eve Party on Koh Samui?
-Whether you want to dress to the nines, glow in the dark, countdown barefoot… or dance on a blacklight dance floor beside the beach – below you’ll find some great options to ring in 2023.
+Whether you want to dress to the nines, glow in the dark, countdown barefoot… or dance on a blacklight dance floor beside the beach – below you'll find some great options to ring in 2024.
 They include something for everyone – couples, singles and families alike.
 Many events offer children’s pricing.
-How to choose your New Year’s spot?
-Peruse where to stay on Koh Samui and, ideally, make your choice the sooner the better – New Year’s Eve is a really busy time of year on Samui.

 Parties and where to stay